hazelcast/hazelcast-jet-reference-manual/src/DistributedComputation.md

 jet.newJob(dag, config).execute().get();
 ```

-When persisting and reading data from the underlying IMDG instance,
+When persisting and reading data from the underlying IMDG instance, it
-you must be aware that the deployed code is _only_ used within the
+is important to be aware that the deployed code is used _only_ within
-scope of the executing Jet job.
+the scope of the executing Jet job.

 ## Vertex